 Abstract

-Research on brain functional connectivity often relies on intra-individual moment-to-moment correlations of functional brain activity, typically using techniques like functional MRI (fMRI).
+Research on brain functional connectivity often relies on intra-individual moment-to-moment correlations of functional activity, typically using functional MRI (fMRI).
 Inter-individual correlations are also employed on data from fMRI and positron emission tomography (PET).
-Many past studies have not specified tasks for participants, keeping them in an implicit “resting” condition.
+Many studies have not specified tasks during scanning, keeping participants in an implicit “resting” condition.
 This lack of task specificity raises questions about how different tasks impact inter-individual correlation estimates.
-In our analysis of fMRI data from 100 unrelated participants, scanned during seven task conditions and in a resting state, we calculated Regional Homogeneity (ReHo) for each task as a regional measure of brain functions.
-We found that changes in ReHo due to different tasks were relatively small compared with the variations across brain regions.
-Cross-region variations of ReHo were highly correlated between different tasks.
+In our analysis of fMRI data from 100 unrelated participants, scanned during seven tasks and in a resting state, we calculated Regional Homogeneity (ReHo) for each task as a regional measure of brain functions.
+We found that changes in ReHo due to tasks were relatively small compared with its variations across brain regions.
+Cross-region variations of ReHo were highly correlated among tasks.
 Similarly, whole-brain inter-individual correlation patterns were remarkably consistent across the tasks, showing correlations greater than 0.78.
 Changes in inter-individual correlations between tasks were primarily driven by connectivity in the visual, somatomotor, default mode network, and the interactions between them.
-The subtle yet statistically significant differences in functional connectivity may be linked to specific brain regions associated with the studied tasks.
+This subtle yet statistically significant differences in functional connectivity may be linked to specific brain regions associated with the studied tasks.
 Future studies should consider task design when exploring inter-individual connectivity in specific brain systems.

 Article activity feed